pytorch/serve/examples/pt2/torch_compile_openvino/stable_diffusion/README.md

 ### Conclusion

-`torch.compile` OpenVINO backend reduces the infer time from 59s to 15s when compared to Inductor backend and further reduces the infer time to 7s if a Intel Discrete GPU is used.
+`torch.compile` OpenVINO backend reduces the infer time from 59s to about 15s when compared to Inductor backend and further reduces the infer time to about 7s if a Intel Discrete GPU is used.